 I have a Best’s seedless navel orange tree growing in a large pot.
-It had four oranges on it last year but this year it has only one.
+It had four oranges on it last year, but this year it has only one.
 Does it need to be planted out and what feeding is best?
-I have been giving it Thrive.
-It is also in a nice sunny spot.

 It is essential that your young tree is planted out in the garden.
 Oranges have a vigorous root system and therefore tend to be restricted in their growth and fruiting when grown in containers over a length of time.
 Citrus are frost tender so choose a warm and sunny, north-facing, sheltered site with fertile well-drained soil.

 When planting, add generous amounts of Daltons Compost into the hole and drop in a Daltons Premium Planter Tab to give it the best start.

 As gross feeders, all citrus trees respond to regular applications of a specific citrus fertiliser like Daltons incredible edibles® Citrus Fertiliser, which provides a balanced supply of nutrition.
 Apply from early November through to mid December and recommence in late February through to early April.
 Avoid fertilising during the hot summer months.